gumaerc-testorg/10.520-fall-2004/content/pages/syllabus.md

 Text
 ----

-No specific textbook is used for this course, but numerous topical handouts from the recent literature and other materials are provided in the [readings]({{< baseurl >}}/pages/readings) section.
+No specific textbook is used for this course, but numerous topical handouts from the recent literature and other materials are provided in the {{% resource_link 8c3f2bb0-54b9-be7e-ef0d-ee4c635ec330 "readings" %}} section.

 Grading
 -------